Transitivity in wreath products with symmetric groups: Notions of Transitivity

+where the order of the elements in a row does not matter any more.
+Furthermore, the $\usigma$-tabloid can also be written as

+as the fillings only differ by a permutation of the rows and colour changes using the elements of $U$ in the Young diagram associated with $U$.
+Hence, we can think of the colours in the diagram associated with $U$ as being elements of $C_4/U$. \end{example}

-Note that $W$ acts on the set of $\usigma$-tabloids in the natural way.
-We define a notion of transitivity using $\usigma$-tabloids. \begin{definition} A subset $Y$ of $W$ is called \emph{$\usigma$-transitive} if $Y$ is transitive on the set of $\usigma$-tabloids. \end{definition} The stabiliser of a $\usigma$-tabloid is
+Note that $W$ acts on the set of $\usigma$-tabloids.
+We define a notion of transitivity using $\usigma$-tabloids. \begin{definition} A subset $Y$ of $W$ is called \emph{$\usigma$-transitive} if $Y$ is transitive on the set of $\usigma$-tabloids. \end{definition} The stabiliser of a $\usigma$-tabloid is obtained by stabilising every row of every diagram.
+In the example above, the stabiliser is given by

+In general, the stabiliser of the tableau associated with $U$ is $U \wr S_{\usigma(U)}$.
+Hence, the stabiliser of a $\usigma$-tabloid is given by